valora-inc/address-metadata/README.md

 #### Knonw issues

-For nodes without overrides, it may happen that there is always a diff between the data in `data` folder and the data in firebase.
+When updating nodes without overrides, there is no check to avoid sending the update request even if there is no update (e.g. info in firebase is already ok).

 ### Update RTDB